fiberopticnow/fiberopticnow.github.io/_posts/2015-06-20-student-websites.md

 </em>

-> quote test

 ## The Design Challenge

 In this design challenge, students worked in groups of 4-5.
 Each team member chose their role on the team such as web developer, graphic designer, social media manager, videographer, digital music producer, or product manager.
 Students then worked together to create a unified brand that could be displayed on their website.
 Because each team member was responsible for their own part of the overarching project, this eliminated the possibility of group carry.
 Allowing students to work in teams as part of a business or non-profit that they created also allowed them to work together creatively and collaboratively.

-Check out how different each group project turned out in the examples below:
+> It wasn't uncommon to hear the web developers pleading with the graphic designers to, "Put the logo in the Dropbox!"
+Now, if that isn't the real startup experience, I don't know what is.

 #Example Student Projects